GonzaloMBustos/rock-paper-scissors-solidity/frontend/README.md

 - `npx hardhat test`

 This test suite will run tests over the `RPS.sol` Smart Contract.
 You can check each test out going to `test/RPS.js`.

+## HOW TO PLAY ROCK, PAPER, SCISSORS
+Once your app is running, start by _Connecting your Wallet_ using the provided yellow button.

+After that, you'll see a greeting with your selected ethereum address and an input prompt where you can challenge other players using their public addresses.
+Bare in mind that this version of the app only allows two players at once.

+Once you've challenged a player, you'll have to WAIT until the other player has accepted or rejected your challenge.
+If you're the player being challenged, then you'll be prompted to Accept or Reject the challenge.

+Once the challenge has been accepted, both players will be prompted to choose Rock, Paper or Scissors, and also place a bet.
+After choosing one of the options and submitting it, you'll have to wait for the other player to submit their choice.

+*DO NOT LEAVE OR RELOAD THE PAGE SINCE THERE IS NO DATABASE OR GLOBAL STORAGE KEEPING YOUR INFORMATION*

+When both players have submitted their choices, both will be able to Reveal their choices to the public, and therefore, to their opponent.

+Once both players have revealed their choices, the winner will be announced, and both players will get to claim their respective prizes.

+After declaring the winner, the game has finished and the players will have to refresh the page in order to reset the initial state to avoid caching.

+**Happy playing _Rock Paper Scissors_ and good luck!**